bchao1/shading/final_writeup.md

 ### Screen-space SSS

 The core idea of subsurface scattering is that light entering a surface point of an object might leave the object at different surface points.
 This means light entering at a single surface point contributes to the irradiance of pixels at different locations across the surface.
 This essentially translates to blurring the irradiance of the pixels across the surface with a specific kernel, which is often referred to as the diffusion profile of a material.

-Different approaches have been proposed to perform this convolution, including texture-space diffusion (paper), screen-space subsufrace scattering, and etc. (talk about why other approaches does not work well and screen space SSS is good).
+In this project, I implemented screen-space SSS, where the irradiance values are convolved **in screen space** to emulate the diffusion of light on the surface of the object.

 To perform screen-space SSS, we need to perform multiple shader passes.
 The reason is that you can only compute the irradiance at **one fragment position** in a single pass.
 To accumulate irradiance values of neighboring pixels, you need to do two passes: the first pass computes the irradiance of each fragment and stores them in a texture map, and the second pass **samples multiple locations** in this texture map and accumulates the irradiance values to compute the irradiance value of a sinlge fragment.